 Visit the Golden Rock

 An iconic monument and home to one of the country’s most spiritual and religious sites is the Golden Rock or Mount Kyaiktiyo.
 It is a Buddhist pilgrimage located in the Mon state and is known for its huge granite boulder covered with thousands of gold leaves which are pasted onto the rock by its devotees.
 To reach the top, you will either have to walk or take a truck (yes, it’s actually a dump truck!) which is rebuilt to fit passengers on its back.
-A very memorable experience and a true highlight of things to do in Myanmar.
+A very memorable experience and is one of our top Myanmar travel tips in regards to finding things to do.

 Take a Boat Ride on Inle Lake

 Inle Lake is probably one of the nicest lakes that you can visit in all of Southeast Asia.
 Nestled between the hills of the Shan province, it is the largest lake in the country and is well-known for its floating gardens, rustic wooden stilt houses and iconic fishermen who navigate their boats with one leg.
 Take a boat ride across the lake and discover all the interesting sites such as the Jumping Cat Monastery or the hidden temples of the Sagar Village and Takhaung Mwetaw.